zerotohero-dev/sif/README.md

 `sif` is an intelligent curator that makes information meaningful and findable.

-> `sif` is not a search engine; it's different.
+It's basically a command line interface that you can search for things real fast.
+You can, for example call `sif find tutorial` and `sif` will display you a bunch of tutorial links.
+The `find` command takes a regular expression as the search argument, which means you can do things like `sif find "youtube*tutorial"` which will show you a refined set of links.

+Although `sif`s main focus is on sifting and finding links, you can use it to store and search arbitrary lines of text too.

+Read [this section] to learn more about what `sif` is capable of.

+### Who Is `sif` For

-If you love links, if you love to keep your information all together, and if you love to find things easily, then `sif` is just for you.
+If you love links, if you love to keep your information all together, and if you love to find things easily, and if you like the speed and simplicity of the command line, then `sif` is just for you.

+### Who Is `sif` **NOT** For

 If you cannot live without a graphical user interface.
-If you open some sort of rich-text-enable cloud-ready word processor to store a simple link to a web page, or to write a simple "how to" note for later reference, then probably `sif` is not for you.
+If you open some sort of rich-text-enable cloud-ready word processor to store a simple link to a web page, or to write a simple "how to" note for later reference, then probably `sif` is **not** for you.

 Since `sif` is a command line interface to sifting your stuff, you'll benefit it most, you are comfortable with the command line.
 However, even if you